 Each class is expected to form a student advisory committee consisting of one or more members from their representative class.
 The membership should be voted on by the class to ensure agreed-upon representation.
 The committee chairperson will direct the meetings and activities of the committee and ensure that all such meetings are recorded.
 The purpose of the committee will be to provide a means of communication between the Program and the students.
 Meeting days and hours will be posted at the beginning of each quarter, and all meetings are open to all enrolled students.
-Any student desiring to bring a matter to the attention of the committee will determine whether or not the concerns or information are relative to the STANDARDS and whether or not the complaint should be presented to the Program officials.
+Any student desiring to bring a matter to the attention of the committee may present his/her concerns in written form during the regular committee session.
+The committee will determine whether or not the concerns or information are relative to the STANDARDS and whether or not the complaint should be presented to the Program officials.
 It should be apparent to all students that this committee is the official body for acting upon expressed wishes of all students or an individual student enrolled in the program.